TomazKovacic/ox/README.md

 - MVC based framework
 - mimics some Laravel 4 functionality
 - Twig template is used
+- database support with DB calls
+- Authentication using JWT (Javascript Web token)

 ### Just a few notes:

-- experimental database support
 - it is in early stage, project architrcture may be changed
-- just started to use git and github, struggling at the moment
+-

 See wiki